class ThreadStorage

 The name string will become the ZX_PROP_NAME used for the VMO, and must

 not be empty.
-The VMAR handle is saved and used for destruction, so it
+The VMAR handles are saved and used for destruction, so

-must remain valid for the lifetime of the object (it's just the long-lived
+they must remain valid for the lifetime of the object.

 The returned Thread* points somewhere inside the thread area block owned